Neuro-Ophthalmology & Neuro-Otology

 Recipients of cochlear implants are at risk of meningitis, particularly in children younger than 7 years and those with some congenital malformations of the inner ear (17).
 Surgical exploration may be required if patients develop meningitis, to identify and repair defects between the middle ear cleft and the inner ear (17).
 Prompt and effective treatment of otitis media is indicated in all patients with otic capsule dysplasia, particularly if there is a history of meningitis or cochlear implantation (17).
 Vaccines against S pneumoniae and H influenzae should be administered to all patients with abnormal communications between the middle and inner ears, and all patients with (or scheduled for) cochlear implants (17).

-Other putative treatments, such as hyperbaric oxygen therapy (34), are as yet unproven.
+Other putative treatments, such as hyperbaric oxygen therapy (35), are unproven.

 Douglas J Lanska MD FAAN MS MSPH

 Dr. Lanska of the University of Wisconsin School of Medicine and Public Health, the Medical College of Wisconsin, and IM Sechenov First Moscow State Medical University has no relevant financial relationships to disclose.See Profile